kivirogroup7/rpmtalks/_data/blog/2020-06-12-if-i-had-to-pick-between-my-mustang-and-my-maruti-van-id-go-with-the-van-vinaykumar-chumble.md

 title: >-
   If I had to pick between my Mustang and my Maruti van, I'd go with the van - Vinaykumar Chumble
-metaDescription: >-
+metaDescription: ''
-  Here's a short interview with Mr. Vinaykumar Chumble, Popularly known in Nashik for buying first cars.
-He has collection of 22 cars and 137 motorcycles from all the classics to the newer generation cars.
 thumbnail: /assets/WhatsApp Image 2020-06-12 at 11.13.19 AM.jpeg
 ---
 <!--StartFragment-->

+*Here's a short interview with Mr. Vinaykumar Chumble, Popularly known in Nashik for buying first cars.
+He has collection of 22 cars and 137 motorcycles from all the classics to the newer generation cars.*

 ![](/assets/WhatsApp Image 2020-06-12 at 11.13.19 AM.jpeg)